rjoleary/dotfiles/README.md

 =========

 This repository contains settings I commonly use for various programs.
-Right now, these "various programs" includes zsh and vim.
+Right now, these "various programs" includes:

+- git
+- vim
+- zsh

 Installation